Ze-Fn/JHS_CS8/README.md

 # Computer Science (Informatika) Learning Materials

 ## Overview
-This repository houses exercise files for computer science subject for junior high school students in rural Indonesia.
+This repository contains learning materials for computer science subject for junior high school students in rural Indonesia.
 For further information on the audience, see Target Audience.

 ## Objectives
 As per the principal's request, students are expected to master using office softwares including: (1) word processing, (2) data processing, and (3) presentation slide.